timw255/aprimo-js/README.md

 # Aprimo JS

-A lightweight SDK for interacting with the Aprimo REST API.
+A JavaScript SDK for interacting with Aprimo REST APIs.

 > **This is a community-supported SDK and is not officially maintained or endorsed by Aprimo.** It is provided as a helpful resource for developers building with Aprimo.
 See the [Aprimo Developers](https://developers.aprimo.com/) site for official documentation and supported resources.

 ## Available Modules

-Aprimo JS provides a modular interface to most core Aprimo APIs.
+Aprimo JS provides a modular interface to most core Aprimo DAM APIs.

 The following modules are available: